HPH-Fabrication-Addins/cinx-api-docs/source/includes/_projects.md

     ]
 }
 ```
+`PUT`

 This endpoint will be used to modify a project.

 **Notes**

   - A CINX Template is available that documents the available fields that can be populated.
-  - A JSON formatted payload is used in the POST request
+  - A JSON formatted payload is used in the PUT request

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/partner/exec/cinx/json-project-import?body=json**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/partner/exec/cinx/json-project-import?body=json`

-HTTP Method: `PUT`